Employing Aboriginal and Torres Strait Islander people

 Funding and incentives

 Learn about Work start incentives, a Queensland Government incentive to employ apprentices and trainees.
 Your business can receive a one-off $10,000 payment or a $20,000 Youth Boost if you employ a Queenslander who has participated in certain programs.

 Back to Work

-Learn about the Back to Work Regional and Back to Work South East Queensland programs which support employers who hire long-term unemployed or young unemployed jobseekers.
+Learn about the Back to Work Regional and Back to Work South East Queensland programs supporting employers who hire long-term unemployed jobseekers.
+Eligibility criteria apply.

 Indigenous employee retention strategy